 Acquisition in 2008

-Qumranet, Inc. is an enterprise software company that specializes in virtual computing solutions.
-Founded in 2005 and based in Sunnyvale, California, with additional offices in Israel, Qumranet offers its flagship product, Solid ICE, which provides integrated desktop virtualization.
-This solution includes key components such as the Virtual Desktop Server, which hosts Windows virtual desktops, and the Virtual Desktop Controller, responsible for managing the virtual desktop environment.
-Additionally, Qumranet utilizes the Simple Protocol for Independent Computing Environments (SPICE), a remote connection protocol that enhances user access to virtual desktops hosted on servers within corporate data centers.
-In 2008, Qumranet became a subsidiary of Red Hat, Inc.
+Qumranet, Inc. is an enterprise software company specializing in virtual computing solutions.
+The company offers Solid ICE, an integrated desktop virtualization product that includes key components such as the Virtual Desktop Server, which operates Windows virtual desktops, and the Virtual Desktop Controller, responsible for managing the virtual desktop environment.
+Additionally, Qumranet utilizes the Simple Protocol for Independent Computing Environments (SPICE), a remote connection protocol designed for virtual environments.
+These solutions enable enterprises to host desktops on Kernel-based virtual machines located in corporate data centers, allowing users to connect remotely.
+Founded in 2005 and headquartered in Sunnyvale, California, Qumranet also has offices in Raanana and Netanya, Israel.
+The company has been a subsidiary of Red Hat, Inc. since 2008.

 Identyx